Hadokane/CI_PP2_HUG/README.md

 ---

 6. Do the math questions accept the correct answers?
-    - Do they correctly update to, and display, the next operand?
+    - Do they correctly update to, and display the next operand?

 **Passes Testing:** Correct and Incorrect answers are responded to.
 If the answer is correct, the game loads the next operand and continues until all three questions have been answered.
-Otherwise it replays the same operand's questions, adding to the failures of the player and calling a Game Over as tested in Question (3) above.
+Otherwise, it replays the same operand's questions, adding to the failures of the player and calling a Game Over as tested in Question (3) above.

 <details><summary>Maths Input Tests - Correct - Before Click</summary>
 <img src="assets/images/docs/tests/maths1.png" alt="Maths Correct Tests"></details>